 The trail slopes gently upward past an old barn and some houses, then through a shallow, grassy valley.
 Near the top of the trail, turn right onto the Rocky Ridge Trail.
 This trail climbs through another shallow valley before climbing up to a ridge, which is, in fact, rocky.
 The trail becomes rough as it climbs along the ridgeline, which has some nice views of the Almaden Valley.

 Turn left when the trail ends at a dirt road.
 As the trail climbs toward Coyote Peak there are some superb views south of the Coyote Valley which are, unfortunately, marred by a line of nearby electrical towers.

 At the 4-way intersection near Coyote Peak, continue straight to walk a very short little loop around the peak, which has some nice views of Silicon Valley.
 Returning to the intersection, turn right to descend the Coyote Peak Trail.

 Reaching the bottom of the trail, turn left onto a dirt road that parallels one of the park’s paved access roads.
 You’ll reach the intersection where you turned onto the Rocky Ridge Trail.
 Continue straight and turn right at the next dirt road, then take the first left onto the Stile Ranch Trail.

 Much of the Stile Ranch Trail winds up and down through uninteresting chaparral with no views to speak of.
-What makes the little detour onto this trail worthwhile is the final descent into the Almaden Valley, which features some really scenic views of the Almaden Valley's strikingly green (in spring) cow pastures with the Sierra Azul rising up behind them.
+The trail is also rough and rocky.
+But it’s still worthwhile, since the final descent into the Almaden Valley features some really scenic views of strikingly green (in spring) cow pastures with the Sierra Azul rising up behind them.

 At the bottom of the hill, continue until you reach the parking area and paved road.
 Turn right onto the road and return the way you came, on the Calero Creek Trail.